chrisns/talks/LoftLabsMultitenancyCosts.md

 ![bg contain](images/loftlabs_multitenancy_costs/1-725.svg)

 <!--
-We'll want super ease of managing things all of those isolated things, because we need that collective spare time to think up new exciting abstractions of running processes on computers or a new job title?
+We'll want super ease of managing all of those isolated things, because we need that collective spare time to think up new exciting abstractions of running processes on computers or a new job title?
 Shout out to my DevSecOps, SREs, and Platform Engineers!
 -->

 ---